annisareida/KlasifikasiPisang/README.md

 Run the notebook to:

-Preprocess the images
+ - Preprocess the images

-Define and train a CNN
+ - Define and train a CNN

-Evaluate and save the model (.h5 file)
+ -Evaluate and save the model (.h5 file)

 ## **👨‍💻 Team**
 This project was developed by students of the **Computer Engineering Department, Universitas Sriwijaya,** as part of a **final project for the Computer Vision course.**